J0nK-LE/Jon-CO-App/README.md

-### In the App.JS file is the code that works with the search bar
-### in the src/utils/filter is the code that works with the filter options
+### The top two links showcase the search function working and the filter function working. click to switch between the two

 ## Scripts